 Fifth wasn’t aware she was drifting off to sleep but soon she was asleep and began to dream.
 She was a hawk, high in the air circling the village, lazy in its attempt to find prey.
 A rabbit ran across her path and she swooped down on it and just as she was about to grab it in her talons it…Continue

 Added by Mary Seaton on May 31, 2013 at 5:03pm — No Comments

 TALES FROM THE SAND HILLS

 A humorous collection of stories about life growing up in

 Tales From The Sand Hills an Australian Outback Adventure.

 ‘Tales from the Sand Hills’ is set in the Australian outback during the 50’s and 60’s.
 The times were pretty hard in post-war, post-depression Australia and to survive out there in the Australian outback you had to be a bit tough.
-And…Continue
+And that…Continue

 Over a rainy weekend I secured a temporary place to live and this week, have started packing.
-Today I filled an entire dumpster with stuff I've accumulated over twenty years but haven't seen in years or haven't…Continue
+Today I filled an entire dumpster with stuff I've accumulated over twenty years but haven't seen in years or haven't used.…Continue

 Added by Stephen Lawrence Brayton on May 31, 2013 at 7:00am — No Comments